 The plans, sections, and elevations

 This is where you can again get artistic with a pen and ruler.
-Simply get a blank A4 piece of paper and a black fibre tip or biro pen (black because we need maximum contrast between the black of the pen and the white of the paper) and do a neat scale sketch of your new patio – one view from the side, another view from above, and a third view through the middle of it.
+Simply get a blank A4 piece of paper and a black fibre tip or biro pen (black or dark blue because we need maximum contrast between the black of the pen and the white of the paper) and do a neat scale sketch of your new patio – one view from the side, another view from above, and a third view through the middle of it.
 You should note on it the dimensions of the sides – the length, height, and width of the patio.
 Include the shape and slope of the roof on the section (through the middle) view.
+Also mention what materials you prefer to use.
+For example, mark on the drawing if you want to use ‘patio tube’ steel or timber.

 Getting a draftsperson